U.S. fast-food chain Del Taco explores sale -sources

-NEW YORK U.S. fast-food chain Del Taco, which specializes in Mexican cuisine as well as American favorites like burgers and fries, is in the early stages of exploring a sale that could fetch more than $500 million, people familiar with the matter said on Wednesday.
+NEW YORK, June 25 U.S. fast-food chain Del Taco, which specializes in Mexican cuisine as well as American favorites like burgers and fries, is in the early stages of exploring a sale that could fetch more than $500 million, people familiar with the matter said on Wednesday.

 Founded in 1964, Lake Forest, California-based Del Taco owns and operates 546 restaurants in 17 U.S. states.
 The majority of them are in West Coast states including California and Oregon.

-Del Taco is owned by private equity firms that include Goldman Sachs Mezzanine Partners, Charlesbank Capital Partners and Leonard Green & Partners.

-The owners are working with Piper Jaffray and Goldman Sachs Group Inc (GS.N) on the sale process, the sources said, requesting anonymity because the matter is private.

-Goldman Sachs Mezzanine Partners led a new equity infusion into Del Taco in 2010, with existing investors Charlesbank Capital Partners and Leonard Green & Partners also contributing new capital to the recapitalization.
+Goldman Sachs Mezzanine Partners led a new equity infusion into privately held Del Taco in 2010, with existing investors Charlesbank Capital Partners and Leonard Green & Partners also contributing new capital to the recapitalization.

-Del Taco also refinanced its debt in April in a $260 million deal led by GE Capital (GE.N).
+Del Taco also refinanced its debt in April in a $260 million deal led by GE Capital.

-Representatives of Del Taco, Goldman Sachs, Piper Jaffray and Leonard Green did not immediately respond to requests for comment.
+All the sources requested anonymity because the matter is not public.
+Representatives of Del Taco, Goldman Sachs and Leonard Green did not immediately respond to requests for comment.
 Charlesbank declined to comment.

 Del Taco offers made-to-order Mexican items such as tacos, burritos and quesadillas as well as American classics including burgers, fries and shakes.